Khulna Public College: Publications

-Prefectorial Board 2020

 Uniform

 The color white has been a unique symbol for the KPCians.
 White is the symbol of freshness as well as peace.
 Student are to wear white shirts and white pants.
 Belts and shoes should be black in color and white shoes for physical activities.
 Beside these, the students are given epaulettes for identifying their classes and ID cards, name-tags for personal identification.
 The epaulettes for grades 3–6 are 1.25-inch wide, and those for grades 7–12 are 1.5-inch wide.

 Silver Jubilee

 20 January 2012 was the silver jubilee of Khulna Public College and was marked by a reunion.

 31 Years Celebration and Re-union

 The 31 year celebration and Re-union festival was held on 19 and 20 January 2018.
 The campus had been full with present and ex students of KPC.
 The cultural programs were much enjoyable with Nagarbaul James (musician) and many other artists.